 currently invested in the Energy sector (June 2019)

-The reduction of the pressure of wood energy collection is an objective of both the Letters of Intent with the DRC and the Republic of Congo.
+The reduction of the dependence on wood energy was deemed a priority by the DRC President in a 2019 address to the General Assembly, and is an objective of the Letters of Intent of both the DRC and the Republic of Congo.

 in the DRC